CDRT/docs/bios/settings/thinkstation/autopoweron.md

 2. Single Event - the system will turn on one-time on the specified day and time.
 3. Daily Event - the system will turn on every day at the specified time.
 4. Weekly Event - the system will turn on every week on the specified day and time.
-5. User Defined - this option enables 'User Defined Alarm' group of settings.
+5. User Defined - this option enables `User Defined Alarm` group of settings.

 **Note**.
 Values in these fields may be overwritten by the operating system.